-During the period from October 2001 through September 25, 2011, Nathan's repurchased 3,833,706 shares of its common stock at a cost of approximately \$35,905,000 pursuant to its stock repurchase plans previously authorized by the Board of Directors.
-During the twenty-six week period ended September 25, 2011, we repurchased 78,428 shares at a total cost of \$1,459,000.
+During the period from October 2001 through December 25, 2011, Nathan's repurchased 3,892,527 shares of its common stock at a cost of approximately \$37,019,000 pursuant to its stock repurchase plans previously authorized by the Board of Directors.
+During the thirty-nine week period ended December 25, 2011, we repurchased 137,249 shares at a total cost of \$2,573,000.

 On February 1, 2011, Nathan's Board of Directors authorized a 300,000 share increase in the number of shares that the Company may repurchase.
-After giving effect to this increase, an aggregate of 466,294 shares can still be purchased under Nathan's stock repurchase plans, as of September 25, 2011.
+After giving effect to this increase, an aggregate of 407,473 shares can still be purchased under Nathan's stock repurchase plans, as of December 25, 2011.

 Purchases may be made from time to time, depending on market conditions, in open market or privately-negotiated transactions, at prices deemed appropriate by management.
-There is no set time limit on the repurchases to be made under these stock repurchase plans.
+There is no set time limit on the repurchases to be made under these stock-repurchase plans, nor is there any assurance that the Company will make any repurchases under its stock-repurchase plans.

 On September 10, 2010, Nathan's entered into a 10b5-1 agreement with Mutual Securities, Inc. ("MSI") pursuant to which Nathan's appointed MSI as its broker to repurchase shares of the Company's common stock commencing September 10, 2010, having a value of up to an aggregate of \$4.8 million.
 On February 3, 2011, Nathan's and MSI amended this agreement to increase the aggregate value to approximately \$7.5 million.
 This agreement was subsequently amended on August 4, 2011 to extend the termination date from September 19, 2011 to November 15, 2011.
-As of September 25, 2011, the Company, through MSI, had repurchased shares aggregating \$3,508,000 pursuant to this 10b5-1 agreement.
+The Company, through MSI, had repurchased shares aggregating \$4,622,000 pursuant to this 10b5-1 agreement when it expired on November 15, 2011.
 The agreement was adopted to ensure that the Company's repurchases would comply with the safe harbor provided by Rule 10b5-1 and Rule 10b-18 of the Securities Exchange Act of 1934, as amended.